CAT BA LANGUR

 The population is still growing as we started 2019 with 60 individuals and currently have 65-67 individuals, but these animals face a lot of challenges, both from an overabundance of males (or not enough females, depending on how you look at it) and due to the ever increasing pressures of the rapidly growing tourism industry on Cat Ba.

-The latter exacerbates a number of stresses the langurs are already under, making foraging, raising young, and accessing sleeping sites more difficult, as well as adding proximity stresses that can lead to violence within and between groups.
+The low population exacerbates a number of stresses the langurs are already under, making foraging, raising young, and accessing sleeping sites more difficult, as well as adding proximity stresses that can lead to violence within and between groups.

 It is important that people understand that wildlife of all sorts needs a minimum of disturbance as well as peace and quiet.